Racketship01/Vue-Masterclass/README.md

 - Mocking API calls with TypeScript
   - update the action JS test file into TS test file
   - ![](./images/actionTSMockingAPI.png)
     - TS does not understand `mockResolvedValue()`.
 As we jestMock the API getJobs file, TS does not understand that we use `jest.mock(path)` syntax to mock our original implementation.
-TS still thinks it has the original implementation and the original implementation does not have `mockResolveValue()` method thats why TS is complaining.
+TS still thinks it has the original implementation and the original implementation does not have `mockResolvedValue()` method thats why TS is complaining.
       - Solution? communicate to TS that `jest.mock()` effectively changed the type of the `getJobs` to be a jest.mock function.
 Use the `as` syntax to treat `getJobs` as a jest mock function which indeed does have a mockResolvedValue() method on it. `jest.Mock()` --is an interface in the jest library.
 It is a type that describes a specific function.
         - ![](./images/actionTSMockingAPI1.png)
         - ![](./images/actionTSMockingAPI2.png)